datopian/jsv/README.md

 JSON Schema viewer is a lightweight javascript library and tool that turns JSON schemas into elegant human-readable documents.

-It expects a JSON Schema from stdin and outputs to stdout its version for visualization in MarkDown, unless another format is passed using --output.
-Alternatively, a custom Jinja2/Nunjucks template can be passed using --format (if --format is used, --output is ignored).
+It expects a JSON or CKAN Schema from stdin (defaults to JSON Schema) and outputs to stdout its version for visualization in MarkDown (unless another format is passed using --output).
+Alternatively, a custom Jinja2/Nunjucks template can be passed using --template.

 Options:
+  -V, --version              output the version number -i, --input <format>       Format of the input: json for JSON Schema, ckan
+                             for CKAN Schema (default: "json") -o, --output <format>      Format of the output: html, json, md, py (default:
+                             "md")
-  -V, --version              output the version number -o, --output <format>      Format of the output: html, md, py (default: "md") -t, --template <template>  Template to use for rendering -h, --help                 display help for command
+  -t, --template <template>  Template to use for rendering (overrides --output) -h, --help                 display help for command
 ```